Côte-Vertu station: Overview

-The station is a normal side platform station with one transept, a mezzanine and three entrances.
+The station is a normal side platform station with one transept, a mezzanine, and three entrances.

 The station was designed by the architectural firms of Jodoin, Lamarre, Pratte, & Co and Cayouette & Saia.
 It contains two artworks: a set of two mural sculptures by Yves Trudeau in the transept, entitled Relief, négatif positif, and a mural by Éric Lamontagne in the new bus terminus, entitled L'Homo urbanus.

 It was originally intended as a temporary terminus, to be followed by a two to three station extension to a point somewhat beyond the current Bois-Franc commuter train station; however, this never took place.
 Because this station was intended to be a temporary terminus, the passenger accesses are much too small.
-During rush hour it can take several minutes for the platform to clear while trains arrive only 2 minutes apart.
+During rush hour it can take several minutes for the platform to clear while trains arrive only two minutes apart.

 As this station is the terminus for several bus routes, including three Société de transport de Laval (STL) buses, a new bus terminal around the northern entrance was completed in 2005.
 Three new bus shelters at the southern entrance on Edouard-Laurin Boulevard, serving the metropolitan routes, were finished at about the same time.
 One of these three has since been eliminated.

 The station is equipped with the MétroVision information screens which displays news, commercials, and the time till the next train.
 In November 2010, Côte-Vertu became the 7th station to be wheelchair accessible as elevators were added.

-The entrance from rue Gohier at the corner of boulevard Côte-Vertu has been eliminated.